 How data helps underserved regions

 Florida has more than 2.9 million homes at significant risk of storm surge, which historically makes finding home insurance difficult and expensive.
-Same thing in California: 75 percent of the homes in wildfire zones are unable to get traditional fire insurance policies and have to get very limited and expensive FAIR Plan coverage.
+Same thing in California: 75% of the homes in wildfire zones are unable to get traditional fire insurance policies and have to get very limited and expensive FAIR Plan coverage.

 Granular data helps us see the real risk each home has, and that enables us to insure more homeowners in catastrophe-exposed areas.
 We use satellite imagery and thousands of data points to gather information about each home and determine risk within the home’s neighborhood.
 So while Home A is still in the risk zone, it might have significantly decreased risk because of its surrounding topography.